dilan-dio4/easybase-website/_posts/2020-09-15-EasyBase-data-types.markdown

 # Date
 <hr />

 #### This data type represents a date.
-Date will be stored in UTC format.
+Dates will be stored in UTC format.

 <br />